 You might be one of those people who loves running without music, podcasts or audio books, but music can really help spur on your speed.
 “When you’re out on a mission to get faster and stronger, you need some energetic and lively tracks to motivate you.
 You want to look for songs with a high BPM (that’s beats per minute),” explains Gentry.

 “Apple Music has some awesome curated playlists for running, and Nike+ have downloadable playlists on there and Spotify, too.
-My personal favourite has to be ’90s hip-hop and cheesy ’90s pop—the old tunes that I know a great deal of the words to (yes, cringe!) are often the ones that help me forget I’m training, and I just start having fun.”
+My personal favorite has to be ’90s hip-hop and cheesy ’90s pop—the old tunes that I know a great deal of the words to (yes, cringe!) are often the ones that help me forget I’m training, and I just start having fun.”

 #5: Train for Strength